 These were just a few examples to show that the new world needs a new approach to work motivation and work design, entirely different than the traditional concepts of motivation.

-How can you implement Workplace Innovation in your organization?
+How can you implement Workplace Innovation in your organisation?

 Now that you have an idea of what elements can drive employee engagement in today’s world, the question is, what are the changes that you can actually bring in your workplace, to create those elements?